textileio/papers/draft.md

 to be treated using a unified data model, analogous to linked data in the Semantic Web sense [@brendanobrienDeterministicQueryingDistributed2017].
-In practice, IPLD is represented as objects, each with `Data` and `Links` fields, where `Data` can be a small blob of unstructured, arbitrary binary data, and `Links` is an array of links to other IPLD objects.
+In practice, IPLD is represented as objects, each with `Data` and (possibly multiple) `Link` fields, where `Data` can be a small blob of unstructured, arbitrary binary data, and a `Link` simply 'links' to other IPLD objects.

 ### Merkle-Clocks {#sec:merkleclocks}